Configuring a Local Python Interpreter

 That’s how you create a new virtual environment in PyCharm when setting up a new project, but we can also select an existing Python project, that we haven’t yet opened as a PyCharm project.

-From the New Project screen, click Previously configured interpreter.
+From the New Project screen, click Custom Environment and then choose Select existing.
 If you already have interpreters previously configured you can just pick the one you would like to use from this dropdown.
-If you see a no interpreter message here you can click the three dots.

 Existing Interpreter